-- Visits to Scope’s family-support services’ web pages skyrocketed by 79 per cent, as charity income plummeted during pandemic
+- Visits to Scope’s family-support services’ web pages skyrocketed by 79% as charity income plummeted during pandemic

 - Scope needs to a raise quarter of a million pounds to boost funds for vital family services over winter months

 - Families with disabled children feel stressed, anxious and forgotten during the pandemic

 Families of disabled children have been pushed to breaking point during a year of lockdowns, with more anxious and stressed parents turning to disability equality charity Scope for essential advice and support.
 Scope now needs urgent funding to support vital family services over the winter months, after the disastrous impact of Coronavirus on its finances.

 Demand for the charity’s family support services increased, as 79% more parents accessed the charity’s website for information and advice this year and referrals to support services increased by 18% during 2020.
 This comes at a time when Scope’s profits from retail, fundraising and donations dipped due to the ongoing pandemic.

 - Navigate - Emotional support for parents and carers of disabled children